-No. 3 regional seeds 8-2 so far in NCAA Tournament openers

-Florida State, one of the last four teams awarded at-large bids for the 64-team tournament, hit six homers in a 13-7 win over Florida Atlantic in Athens, Georgia.
-The Seminoles (37-21) have made the tournament all 40 years they’ve been coached by Mike Martin, who is retiring after the season, and 42 in a row overall.
-They need three more wins to extend their streak of winning at least 40 games every season under Martin, the all-time wins leader in all NCAA sports.

-Duke, another one of the last four in, got a strong seven innings from Ben Gross and held on for an 8-5 win over Texas A&M in Morgantown, West Virginia.

-Matt Wallner, Danny Lynch and Storme Cooper homered and combined for 10 RBIs to lead Southern Mississippi past Arizona State 15-3 in Baton Rouge, Louisiana.
+Defending champ Beavers upset; No. 3s open 12-3 in regionals

+FSU hit six homers in a 13-7 win over Florida Atlantic, Michigan beat Creighton 6-0 after Karl Kauffmann scattered six hits over 8 2/3 innings, and Duke beat Texas A&M 8-5 after Ben Gross turned in seven strong innings.

+TCU raised eyebrows with its 13-2 win over California after getting panned for its resume, which included a No. 59 RPI and a sub-.500 record in the Big 12.
+Hunter Wolfe and Johnny Rizer combined for six hits and seven RBIs for the Horned Frogs.

+Southern Mississippi had another notable win by a 3-seed, exploding for a 12-run fifth inning while defeating Arizona State 15-3.
 The 12-run loss was ASU’s most lopsided in the program’s 248 NCAA Tournament games and only the third by double digits.

-Clemson won its regional opener for a fourth straight year, beating Illinois 8-4 in Oxford, Mississippi.

 Last year, No. 3 regional seeds went 7-9 in the first round.